Do you want to create a WordPress plugin using a plugin?

 This brings you to a screen where you can enter some information about the custom plugin.

-You can simply type in a title, but it’s a good idea to add as much information as possible, especially if you share the dashboard with other people.
+You can simply type in a title, but adding as much information as possible is a good idea, especially if you share the dashboard with others.

 For example, if you have a multi-author WordPress blog or manage guest bloggers, then this information can help other authors understand what the plugin does.